prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_component_add_many(const wchar_t* pipeline, const wchar_t** components);
 ```
 Adds a list of named Component to a named Pipeline.
 The add service will fail if any of components are currently `in-use` by any Pipeline.
-The add service will fail if any of the components to add are a `one-only` type of component for which the Pipeline already has.
+The add service will fail if any of the components to add are a `one-only` type and the Pipeline already has one.
 All of the component's `in-use` states will be set to true on successful add.

 If a Pipeline is in a `playing` or `paused` state, the service will attempt a dynamic update if possible, returning from the call with the Pipeline in the same state.